 In this location themes are organized in "Models" -to store common information- and "Motifs"-to store unique information.
 At rendering time, both motifs and models are combined to produce the final CentOS themes.
 CentOS themes can be tagged as "Default" or "Alternative".
 CentOS themes are maintained by CentOS community.

-- See Section 2.13 [Directories trunk Identity Themes Models], page 25. - See Section 2.28 [Directories trunk Identity Themes Motifs], page 32.
+- See Section 2.16 [Directories trunk Identity Models Themes], page 29. - - Removed(xref:Directories trunk Identity Images Themes Motifs) -.

 - Section 2.4 [Directories trunk Identity], page 14. - Section 2.3 [Directories trunk], page 14.